GeomScale/volesti/README.md

 >install()
 >library(volesti)
 * The main function is VolEsti.
 The input has to be a list("matrix"=A, "vector"=b, "cheb"=xc, "verbose"=BOOL), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
 * The "cheb" input is optional.
-When it is not given lpsolve library is used.
+When it is not given lpsolve library is used from C++ code.
+* A R function, using lpSolveAPI, to compute chebychev center is provided.
 * "vector"=b is optional as well: You can also give as an input only a matrix A, when it is in the same format with matrix "A3.Rdata" in src folder (".ine" style).
 * Verbose variable is by default false.
 * Function volFromIne() could be used for an .ine file when the path 'path/to/file.ine' is given.